North Carolina health news and tips

 • Smell essential oils: some essential oils, especially peppermint, have been proven to increase alertness.
 Put a few drops on a tissue or hanky and sniff the vapors throughout the day for a natural "high" and invigorated feeling!

-• Eat small high-protein snacks throughout the day.
-To keep your blood sugar steady, avoid skipping meals early in the day and setting yourself up to eat a big lunch.
+• Eat small high-protein snacks throughout the day: To keep your blood sugar steady, avoid skipping meals early in the day and setting yourself up to eat a big lunch.
 Fatigue can come after eating too much at one time for lunch.
 If you eat sensible snacks and a light lunch you are less likely to "crash" in the afternoon.
 Good snack choices include yogurt, nuts like almonds, and string cheese.
-Stay hydrated by drinking plenty of water, especially if you have been drinking coffee.

 Don't: